Multimodal Rationales for Explainable Visual Question Answering: Introduction

-Interpretation is considered as one of the essential properties of the recent artificial intelligent systems, and much progress has been made to achieve such an ``explainable AI" purpose \cite{samek2019explainableAI}.
-However, there exists a large gap for incorporating human-friendly explanations into interactive vision-language tasks such as VQA.
-The prevailing solutions to address this challenge are single-track methods: either from visual hints (``V-Exp") or textual explanations (``T-Exp").
-Specifically, V-Exp methods \cite{das2017vqahat, park2018multimodalexplanations} predict the answer to the given image/question pair, and further extract the visually interesting regions by analyzing the heat maps or attention maps in the inner neural network layers.
-Since the maps are representing the most salient regions when the answering system makes decisions, V-Exp methods aim to provide visual evidences by such thresholded image regions.
-However, the provided information is usually coarse and inaccurate and the interesting image regions (region-level) are not human-friendly for understanding the decision-making process.
-T-Exp methods \cite{li2018vqae, wu2019faithfulexplanation, zhang2021dmrfnet} try to describe the visual content that helps answer the question via a short natural language sentence.
-Take the upper part in Fig.~\ref{fig:illustration} as an example, with the predicted textual explanation ``one zebra gazes ... opposite direction ... the rest", we can easily infer the answer ``No" when given such an image/question pair.
-However, it still lacks of the rich comprehension on the vision-language input when we would like to know the specific target directly (i.e., the zebra in green bounding box).
-Another drawback is brought by the inconvenience of the explanation when the scene gets more complex (imagine there are more zebras lying on the ground or some horses present).
-Based on the above concerns in mind, we observe that the current single-track explanatory VQA methods cannot satisfy the interactive vision-language answering system.
-In addition, the widely-used metrics \cite{papineni2002bleu, vedantam2015cider, banerjee2005meteor, lin2004rouge} for text comparison only measure the similarity between the generated text and ground-truth by analyzing the present tokens in common for ``fluency", which cannot indicate whether they relate to the given input logically.
+Significant progress has been made in the field of ``explainable artificial intelligence" (XAI) \cite{samek2019explainableAI}, uncovering the inner workings of AI algorithms and providing insights into how they arrive at their decisions.
+However, there remains a largely unexplored area in developing human-centric explanations for interactive vision-language tasks, such as VQA.
+Most of prevailing methods adopt single-track models to improve the explainability: either visual hints (termed ``V-Exp") or textual explanations (termed ``T-Exp"), as illustrated in Fig.~\ref{fig:illustration} (b).
+V-Exp methods \cite{das2017vqahat, park2018multimodalexplanations} predict answers and further extract the regions of interest by analyzing the heat maps or attention maps in the inner neural network layers.
+However, the provided information is usually coarse and inaccurate while they are restricted to a region level, which is not human-friendly for understanding the decision-making process.
+T-Exp methods \cite{li2018vqae, wu2019faithfulexplanation, zhang2021dmrfnet} aim to describe the visual content of the image that helps explaining the answer in natural language.
+The explanation partially reproduces the reasoning process behind answering.
+However, it still lacks a rich comprehension of vision-language inputs when we aim to directly and visually identify the specific target (\emph{i.e.,}~the zebra in the green bounding box from Fig.~\ref{fig:illustration} (d)).
+Another drawback arises from the inconvenience of textual explanations in complex scenes (\emph{e.g.,}~multiple zebras lying on the ground or the presence of horses), leading to longer and more detailed descriptions of the relevant objects.
+Based on the above concerns in mind, we observe that the current single-track EVQA methods cannot satisfy the credibility of an interactive vision-language system.